𝐑𝐞𝐚𝐬𝐨𝐧𝐬 𝐨𝐟 𝐋𝐨𝐨𝐬𝐞 𝐇𝐞𝐚𝐥𝐢𝐧𝐠 𝐀𝐛𝐮𝐭𝐦𝐞𝐧𝐭𝐬 𝐢𝐧 𝐃𝐞𝐧𝐭𝐚𝐥 𝐈𝐦𝐩𝐥𝐚𝐧𝐭 𝐏𝐥𝐚𝐜𝐞𝐦𝐞𝐧𝐭

 Under-tightening or over-tightening the abutment screw during placement can result in inadequate preload (clamping force), leading to loosening.
 Over-tightening may deform the screw while under-tightening fails to secure the abutment properly.

-2. Healing Abutments Mechanical Misfit or Non-OEM Components
+2. Healing Abutments, Mechanical Misfit or Non-OEM Components

 Non-original equipment manufacturer (OEM) healing abutments or screws may not align perfectly with the implant system, causing micro-movements or instability.
 Poorly fitting components increase the risk of loosening.